Did you know the air inside your home is more contaminated than the air outside?

-Indoor air quality often gets low billing when speaking of HVAC projects.
-Big ticket appliances like a furnace, a boiler, or an air conditioner tend to receive most of a homeowner's attention.
-Air purification systems, however, provide a service as vital as heating or cooling.
-Think about how a furnace or boiler works; usually a gas fire heats the water or air pushed through the home.
+If you think about how a furnace or boiler works, a flame heats the water or air and is pushed throughout the home.
 This process of burning fuel for heat, by its very nature, puts particulates and pollution into a home's air.
 HVAC venting systems reduce much of the hazard, but no venting system is perfect.
 Therefore it becomes paramount that a home has a proper air filtration system to ensure clean indoor air for all inhabitants.

 Distilled to its simplest form, all air filters are a medium through which air passes.
 Layers of fine mesh—often made of paper, foam or cotton—capture particulates like dust and pollen in the air.
 This basic technology works in a home the same as it works for a car or even a respirator mask.
 More advanced air filtration systems use electrical currents to capture smaller and smaller particles.
 The addition of fans increases the volume of captured particulates.